kubos/kubos/docs/sdk-reference.md

 #### Description
 Like module linking, target linking allows you to use local versions of targets when building modules – it's useful when developing and testing target descriptions.

-By default all of the KubOS targets will be linked into all new projects.
+By default all of the Kubos targets will be linked into all new projects.

 To link a target you need to perform two steps.
 First, in the directory of the target: